Quantum Pseudorandom Scramblers: Parallel Kac's Walk

-Kac's walk on vectors within a real Hilbert space is a Markov process that facilitates the transformation of an arbitrary unit vector into a Haar random vector.
-At each discrete time step of the process, two coordinates of the vector are randomly selected from its components, and then a rotation is applied with an angle drawn randomly and uniformly.
-After a predetermined number of steps, the resulting vector exhibits a Haar distribution over the unit sphere.
-Here we give its formal definition.
+Before introducing our parallel Kac's walk, we first review the standard one.
+The standard Kac's walk on vectors within a real Hilbert space is a Markov process.
+At each discrete time $t$, we randomly select two coordinates $(i,j)$ of the vector, and then apply a two-dimensional rotation to the corresponding subvector with an angle $\theta$ drawn randomly and uniformly.
+After a predetermined number of steps, the Markov chain converges to a Haar distribution over the unit sphere.
+It is proved in \cite{PS17} that the mixing time of Kac's walk on $\SR^{n}$ with respect to the total variation distance is $\Theta\!\br{n\log n}$.
+The formal definition of Kac's walk is given below.

 \begin{definition} Kac's walk on $\SR^{n}$ is a discrete-time Markov chain $\st{X_t\in \SR^n}_{t\geq 0}$.
 At each time $t$, two coordinates $i^{(t)},j^{(t)}\in [n]$ and an angle $\theta^{(t)}\in[0,2\pi)$ are chosen uniformly at random. $X_{t+1}$ is obtained by the following update rules: